 Exterior Work Rotary Laser Levels

-Very similar to the interior ones, but will be mounted over a tripod and will contain a grade rod, on which you will attach the laser detector.
+These are very similar to the interior ones, but will be mounted over a tripod and will contain a grade rod, on which you will attach the laser detector.
 When the laser detector is used, the range of the laser level can be doubled.
 There are green beam laser levels and red beam lasers, so be sure to get the right laser detector, otherwise, it won't work.

 The rotary laser level with grade match is somewhat sophisticated as it has the ability to tilt the desired grade.
 It will allow the user to tilt until it reaches the existing grade or the elevation that has been set on your grade rod.